apollographql/apollo-kotlin/README.md

   /**
    * Use a service to define a schema and associated graphql files.
-   * You can omit this block altogether and the plugin will default to the found schema.json and .graphql files.
+   * You can omit this block altogether and the plugin will default to the found schema.json and
+   * .graphql files in src/{foo}/graphql.
+.  *
-   * You need to define it if you want to configure it more.
+   * Adding it allows you to customize it more and download your schema through Gradle */ service("starwars") {
+    /**
+     * sourceFolder is where the graphql files are searched.
+     * This path is relative to the current sourceSet (e.g src/main/graphql/{sourceFolder})
+     * By default, this is "."
      */
-  service("starwars") {
+    sourceFolder = "."

     /**
+     * schemaPath is where schema.json is.
+     *
-     * schemaFilePath is the path to the schema.json file relative to the current project directory.
+     * This path is relative to the current sourceSet (e.g src/main/graphql/{schemaPath})
-     * schemaFilePath can point outside of src/{variant}/graphql but in that case, you'll want
+     * schemaPath can point outside of src/{variant}/graphql but in that case, you'll want
      * to define `rootPackageName` else fragments/types will be stored at the root of the namespace.
-     * By default, the plugin will look for a schema.json file in src/{variant}/graphql
-     * This parameter is mandatory.
      */
-    schemaFilePath = "src/main/graphql/com/starwars/schema.json"

-    /**
-     * sourceFolderPath is the path to the folder where graphql files are searched.
-     * sourceFolderPath is relative to the current sourceSet (e.g src/{variant}/graphql/{sourceFolderPath})
-     * By default, this is the directory where the schema.json is stored or "." if the schema is outside e.g. src/{variant}/graphql.
-     * You need to define this if you have two or more services whose schema is stored outside src/{variant}/graphql.
-     * If not, you can certainly omit it.
-     * This parameter is optional.
-     */
-    sourceFolderPath = "com/starwars"
+    schemaPath = "com/starwars/schema.json"

     /**
      * list of pattern of files to exclude as in PatternFilterable.